Chorko/Emotion-recognition-using-efficientnet/README.md

 ### Organizing the Dataset

-After downloading the dataset, place it inside the `FER/` directory as follows:
+After downloading the dataset, install it by placing it inside the `FER/` directory as follows:
 ```
 FER/
 │